jurjsorinliviu/Psi-Vortex/README.md

 > This repository contains implementation code, experiments, and technical documentation accompanying a manuscript under peer review.
 > The manuscript is the authoritative source for formal claims, definitions, and evaluation.

 Ψ-Vortex is an automated framework for converting raw electrical measurement data into compact, high-fidelity Verilog-A models with minimal manual tuning.
 By combining recurrent temporal integration with information-theoretic structure discovery, it automates structure discovery, compresses model size, and enables latent-state inference from voltage–current data alone.
 Latent-coupling recovery is enabled by the recurrent architecture's temporal integration; physics-aware initialization provides a stable, symmetry-aware starting point and is reported as an ablation (no measurable convergence or recovery-accuracy advantage).
-All validation is performed on synthetic datasets calibrated to published device parameters; experimental validation on fabricated devices remains future work.
+Compact-model extraction is additionally validated on an **independent public dataset of measured memristors** (held-out and cross-device); the 3D thermal-coupling case study is a proof-of-concept on synthetic data calibrated to published device parameters, and experimental validation of the inferred thermal coupling on fabricated stacks remains future work.
+Head-to-head comparisons against contemporary baselines (a Kolmogorov–Arnold network, sparse identification, and an MLP) are also provided.
 The framework is designed for compact-model development, SPICE-compatible deployment, and virtual prototyping of complex electronic and multi-physics systems.

 ---